pyenv/pyenv/README.md

 ### Set up your shell environment for Pyenv

-**Upgrade note:** The startup logic and instructions have been updated for simplicity in 2.3.0.
-The previous, more complicated configuration scheme for 2.0.0-2.2.5 still works.

-* Define environment variable `PYENV_ROOT` to point to the path where Pyenv will store its data. `$HOME/.pyenv` is the default.
-  If you installed Pyenv via Git checkout, we recommend to set it to the same location as where you cloned it.
-* Add the `pyenv` executable to your `PATH` if it's not already there
-* run `eval "$(pyenv init -)"` to install `pyenv` into your shell as a shell function, enable shims and autocompletion
-  * You may run `eval "$(pyenv init --path)"` instead to just enable shims, without shell integration

 The below setup should work for the vast majority of users for common use cases.
 See [Advanced configuration](#advanced-configuration) for details and more configuration options.